Skip to content

 The best way to know when sealing is needed?
 The water test.
 Let the stone tell you.

-🏛️ A Project That Made a Statement
+🏛️ Projects That Made a Statement

 One commercial project that stands out is the Boston Harbor Hotel Cafe, right next to the main entrance.

 We did a full-height Calacatta backsplash behind the service area.
 When you look at it from across the room, you see all those pronounced veins going up the wall, matching the countertop patterns perfectly.
+The veining flows from counter to wall as one continuous design.

+On the residential side, we recently finished a project for a home designed by Patrick Ahearn.
 It was a guest house on a larger estate: a beautiful in-law suite done entirely in Carrara marble.
 We installed a full-height marble backsplash that matches the kitchen counters.

 It's what I call a "buttery" job.
 The stone is soft, the look is incredibly clean, and it captures that quintessential New England style perfectly.